Time-domain reflectometer

-It can also be used to locate discontinuities in a connector, printed circuit board, or any other electrical path.
+and to locate discontinuities in a connector, printed circuit board, or any other electrical path.

 Description

 A TDR measures reflections along a conductor.
 In order to measure those reflections, the TDR will transmit an incident signal onto the conductor and listen for its reflections.
 If the conductor is of a uniform impedance and is properly terminated, then there will be no reflections and the remaining incident signal will be absorbed at the far-end by the termination.
 Instead, if there are impedance variations, then some of the incident signal will be reflected back to the source.
 A TDR is similar in principle to radar.

 The impedance of the discontinuity can be determined from the amplitude of the reflected signal.
 The distance to the reflecting impedance can also be determined from the time that a pulse takes to return.
 The limitation of this method is the minimum system rise time.
 The total rise time consists of the combined rise time of the driving pulse and that of the oscilloscope or sampler that monitors the reflections.